 - Does the person have any special wishes at the time of death, such as family and friends nearby, music playing, or specific faith or cultural rituals?

-A person’s verbal wishes can be just as valid as a legal document, such as an advance directive, although it is still a good idea for the person to write down their wishes.
+A person’s verbal wishes can be just as valid as a legal document, such as a living will or advance health directive, although it is still a good idea for the person to write down their wishes.
 A written advance care plan can name someone to be a substitute decision-maker when the person with dementia is no longer able to express their wishes for health and personal care decisions.